-B+ in Humanities II or Humanities II in Action, AP Language and Composition or Junior English.
+B+ in Humanities 2 or Humanities 2 in Action, AP Language and Composition or Junior English.

 Note: This course meets the American Studies recommendation.